 How To Help Withdrawal: When To Seek Professional Help

 Aside from the strategies mentioned above, you can also seek high-quality addiction treatment not just to relieve withdrawal symptoms, but to beat addiction to its core.
-By understanding yourself and the root issues that trigger your substance abuse, you can experience not only freedom with withdrawal but substance abuse in itself.
+By understanding yourself and the root issues that trigger your substance use disorder, you can experience not only freedom with withdrawal but substance use disorder in itself.
 Here are some signs that you may want to seek professional help:

 Going to an expert addiction treatment facility allows you to have access to medical detox, evidence-based treatment, and quality post-treatment support that will increase your chances of a successful recovery.